AntonKilk/portfolio/README.md

-This is a portfolio site that shows my previous works.
+This is a portfolio site that shows my first works.
 The website contains next pages:
 * Home
 * About
 * Project pages